Colony (The X-Files): Plot

 Scully doubts "Chapel's" credibility, but Mulder believes his story due to his credentials and experience.
 Scully performs an autopsy on Weiss and finds that his blood has coagulated, while his red blood cell count is excessively high.
 Scully finds an address on a bag recovered from Dickens' residence and heads there, discovering a lab that is in the process of being destroyed by "Chapel."
 Meanwhile, Mulder is summoned to the home of his father, Bill, and learns that his sister Samantha has seemingly returned home after being abducted decades before.
-Samantha claims that she was returned around age nine with no memory, and recently recalled her experience through regression hypnosis.
+Samantha claims that she was returned around age nine with no memory, and recently recalled her experience through hypnosis.

 Samantha tells Mulder that the Bounty Hunter and the clones are actually aliens, and the Bounty Hunter will begin chasing her as soon as he has killed the remaining clones.
 Meanwhile, Scully heads to a hotel to hide from the Bounty Hunter.
 Returning to the lab, she finds four more clones, who claim to be the last.
 Scully arranges for them to be transported to a safe place, but the Bounty Hunter follows her and watches.
-The four clones are taken to a local jail, where they are killed by the Alien Bounty Hunter, who has disguised himself as a prison official.
+The four clones are taken to a federal stockade, where they are killed by the Bounty Hunter, disguised as a prison official.
 At her hotel room, Scully lets in a man who seems to be Mulder, only to receive a phone call from the actual Mulder soon after.